vojtechspevak/CapellaOslcAdapter/README.md

 **_baseurl_/portusage**\
 **_baseurl_/sysmlpackage**\
 **_baseurl_/connector**\
-**require parameters**: `projectName` which identifies the project that is queried and `linkBaseUrl` which is the baseUrl of the OSLC server for querying a single resource (specific resource whose identifier is `resid` can be found at `linkBaseUrl/resid`) which is needed for constructing the OSLC resources on the side of CapellaServer.
-This dependency may be handled otherwise in the future.\
+**required parameters**: `projectName` which identifies the project that is queried and `linkBaseUrl` which is the baseUrl of the OSLC server for querying a single resource (specific resource whose identifier is `resid` can be found at `linkBaseUrl/resid`) which is needed for constructing the OSLC resources on the side of CapellaServer.
+This dependency may be handled otherwise in the future.

 **optional parameters**: `limit` and `page` to provide paging capability `fullTextSearch` that is used for simple selection dialogs implementation and `aqlExpr` that is used to filter the capella elements based on additional conditions (oslc.where expressions are transformed to these) for information about AQL, see https://www.eclipse.org/acceleo/documentation/.\
 if both `aqlExpr` and `fullTextSearch` are provided, only `fullTextSearch` is performed.

-Endpoint for retrieving a single element:\
+Endpoint for retrieving a single element by id:\
 **_baseurl_/resources**\
-**require parameters**: `projectName`, `linkBaseUrl` as described above and `elementId` which identifies the specific element.
+**required parameters**: `projectName`, `linkBaseUrl` as described above and `elementId` which identifies the specific element.

 ## Capella generic endpoints ##
 The additional generic endpoints for retrieving the unmapped elements work in a similar way:

-Endpoint for retrieving a single element:\
+Endpoint for retrieving a single element by id:\
 **_baseurl_/api/resource**\
 **require parameters**: `projectName` and `elementId` as described above.
 **optional parameters**: `includeTypes` - if provided with value `true`, the element is returned together with infomration about its type and all supertypes.

-Endpoint for retrieving a single element:\
+Endpoint for retrieving elements collection:\
 **_baseurl_/api/resourcecollection**\
-**require parameters**: `projectName`, as described above\
+**required parameters**: `projectName`, as described above\
 **optional parameters**: `page`, `limit`, `fulltextsearch` as described above and `aqlQuery` which is a custom AQL query to be executed for retrieving project elements.